AlexOrlet89/nested-routing/README.md

 # spotlight-nested-routing

-Alright, I'm gonna use JOJO stands because why not, it's got three categories I think it'll work perfectly...
+Alright, I'm gonna use JOJO stands because why not, it's got three categories I think it'll work perfectly... first we will replace categories with the series

 ## Demo